ubaldot/vim-outline/README.md

 Well, in reality it is not, in-fact Vim-outline further provides you with the following features:

-1. highlight your current position in the outline,
+1. locate your current position with respect to the outline,
-2. allows you to jumps from the outline to the corresponding line in the calling buffer,
+2. jump from the outline to the corresponding line in the buffer you are editing,
-3. feeds you with random motivational quote picked from our database if a *filetype* is not supported.
+3. feed you with random motivational quote picked from our database if a *filetype* is not supported.
 [Cringe mode ON!]